-PARTICIPATION: -
+PARTICIPATION:

 - i.
-Each student is advised to own personal instrument. - ii.
-Students are encouraged to develop a repertoire of music (vocal and instrumental) representatives of the forms/styles and period studied. - iii.
-Students are required to make meaningful contributions in the classroom as these may attract some points. - iv.
-Each student is required to perform any three of the selected works for the practical examination.
+Students are encouraged to develop a repertoire of music (vocal and instrumental) representatives of the forms/styles and period studied. - ii.
+Students are required to make meaningful contributions in the classroom as these may attract some points.

 TARDINESS/CONDUCT OF STUDENTS IN CLASS: - Lateness to class is unacceptable; students are not allowed to operate their cell phones, iPods and other electronic mobile gargets during classes, except with the permission of the teacher.
 Eating and chewing off bubble gums and drinking (water exempted) is also not allowed except with the permission of the teacher.
 Very importantly, students are required to dress in compliance with the university dress code and wear their identity cards while in class.